English Français

 XI.4.3.2.
 Accessing the results

-When the estimation is done, it is possible to access the results numerically by calling three methods detailed below.
-In all cases, the prototype is the same as these functions take no argument and return a TMatrixD instance filled with corresponding information.
+Once the estimate is done (via the classic estimateParameters method), the results can be accessed by calling three methods, detailed below.
+All three functions share the same prototype: they take no arguments and return a TMatrixD instance containing the corresponding information.
 The functions are:

 getParameterValueMatrix